Secret guilty plea of ex-Trump campaign adviser reveals Russian ties

 "Great work," the supervisor, who was not named in the documents, told him in an email.

-The court documents say that Papadopoulos' efforts were the subject of discussion in the campaign, with one official telling another in an email: "We need someone to communicate that DT is not doing these trips.
-It should be someone low level in the campaign so as not to send any signal."

-After speaking with the FBI, Papadopoulos deactivated a Facebook account that had information about his communications with the foreign nationals, and he also got a new cellphone number, prosecutors said.
+After he was first questioned by the FBI, Papadopoulos deactivated a Facebook account that had information about his communications with the foreign nationals, and he also got a new cellphone number, prosecutors said.

-Papadopoulos, who spent 11 months on the Trump campaign, was arrested in July 2017 when he got off a plane in Washington, and he pleaded guilty on Oct.
+Papadopoulos, who spent 11 months on the Trump campaign after working for Ben Carson's campaign, was arrested in July 2017 when he got off a plane in Washington.
+The DePaul University graduate pleaded guilty on Oct.
 5.

 His plea agreement says the government will inform the sentencing judge of his "efforts to cooperate with the Government, on the condition that your client continues to respond and provide information regarding any and all matters as to which the Government deems relevant."